raphaelletseng/raphaelle.github.io/index.md

 <div class = "col1">

 <p class="col1-text">This is where I occasionally write about the things that I am learning about and the adventures I'm going on.
-I am interested in everything, from the ethics of AI and exploring the areas where tech can affect positive social and environmental change, to literature, art, and the outdoors.
+I am interested in everything from the ethics of AI and exploring the areas where tech can affect positive social and environmental change, to literature, art, and the outdoors.
 <br/>
 <br/>

 I'm currently an Associate Consultant at <a href ="https://www.slalom.com/"> Slalom</a>, Montreal, Canada, where I work in Data and Analytics.
-I have a degree in Mathematics and Computer Science from McGill University.
+I have a bachelor's in Mathematics and Computer Science.
 <br/>
 <br/>
 I volunteer in my spare time at <a href = "https://futureearth.org/">Future Earth</a> and <a href= "https://sustainabilitydigitalage.org/" >Sustainability in the Digital Age</a> as a researcher, where I investigate the intersection of digital technologies and sustainability.